 - 3.38 The section, "Causalgia and Reflex Sympathetic Dystrophy" (p 89, AMA 4 Guides) should not be used.
 These conditions have been better defined since the publication of the AMA 4 Guides.
-The current terminology is Complex Regional Pain Syndrome type I (referring to what was termed Reflex Sympathetic Dystrophy) and Complex Regional Pain Syndrome type II (referring to what was termed Causalgia). - 3.39 When complex regional pain syndrome occurs in the lower extremity it should be evaluated as for the Upper Extremity using by reference to 2.15 - 2.18 of these Guidelines and replacing the words 'upper extremity' with 'lower extremity'.
+The current terminology is Complex Regional Pain Syndrome type I (referring to what was termed Reflex Sympathetic Dystrophy) and Complex Regional Pain Syndrome type II (referring to what was termed Causalgia). - 3.39 When complex regional pain syndrome occurs in the lower extremity it should be evaluated as for the Upper Extremity using 2.13 2.16, MAA Guidelines.